top of page

 Our research group is currently seeking highly motivated graduate students at both M.S. and Ph.D. levels.
 We offer tuition waivers and monthly stipends to support our students.
 Working with us, graduate students will have the opportunity to develop strong skills in organic synthesis, medicinal chemistry, biochemistry, protein engineering, and molecular biology.
 We encourage applicants with B.S. or M.S. degrees in organic chemistry, pharmaceutical science, biochemistry, or molecular biology to apply.
 Additionally, we welcome undergraduate students to join our lab and gain valuable research experience.

-We are also hiring a postdoctoral researcher with a background in organic chemistry or medicinal chemistry.
+We are also hiring a postdoctoral researcher with a background in organic chemistry, medicinal chemistry, or molecular biology.
 If you are interested, please contact us at byu8@gsu.edu.

 Academic collaboration